 • the “pure virgin wool” label refers to wool to which 0.3% of other fibres have been added.

-• the “virgin wool” label corresponds to wool containing 7% other fibres.
+• the “virgin wool” label corresponds to wool containing 7% of other fibres.

-• all denominations such as “100 % wool, 100 % pure wool, etc.” are of inferior quality or comes from recycled wool.
+• all denominations such as “100 % wool, 100 % pure wool, etc.” are of inferior quality or come from recycled wool.

 Of course wool will never be a Vegan product.
-But for those who wish to benefit from its exceptional thermo-regulating qualities and from a fibre that is anti-odour, antibacterial and a natural flame retardant, it becomes possible to buy responsibly and eco-friendly. (e.g., les laines bretonnes)
+But for those who wish to benefit from its exceptional thermo-regulating qualities and from a fibre that is anti-odour, antibacterial and a natural flame retardant, it becomes possible to buy in a responsible and eco-friendly way. (e.g., les laines bretonnes)

 Depending on the origin of the purchased wool, a more or less ecological breeding method will be supported.
-Herd grazing contributes to the maintenance of landscapes and grasslands, which are more efficient carbon sinks than forests: wool from grass herds should therefore be desired to consume more ecologically.
+Herd grazing contributes to the maintenance of landscapes and grasslands, which are more efficient carbon sinks than forests: wool from grass herds should therefore be preferred in order to consume more ecologically.

-But a large part of the income of farmers, usually coming from the sale of lambs for meat, will leave the consumer with a thorny choice.
+But the fact that a large part of the income of sheperds usually comes from the sale of lamb meat, will leave the consumer facing a dilemma.

-Laurent says we could consider a partnership in which the consumer pre-purchases a sheep so that it is reared only for its wool.
+The following option could be a solution: consider a partnership in which the consumer pre-purchases a sheep so that it is reared only for its wool.
 The farmer would feed the ewe until its natural death and it would then be incinerated.
 This is the project that Laurent is currently working on in the Grande-Région (Belgium-Luxembourg-Lorraine-Palatinate) and in Alsace.